aarpitdubey/resume/google/bi/README.md

 ![img](./output/img44.png)

+## 3. Statistical Analysis with R language

-## 3. Tableau Analysis and Dashboard
+## 4. Tableau Analysis and Dashboard

 Firstly, we have multiple files in our `Cyclistic Bike Share` Dataset, there are 12 files (for various months in a year 2022) now, to treat each different file we have to merge them in single file so we have to UNION them.